gogodr/sd-webui-stopmotion/README.md

 Make a quick GIF animation using ControlNet to guide the frames in a stop motion pipeline

-**Disclaimer**: This extension will enable the Gradio Queue which as of 4/2/2023 has a bug that prevents the button to reload UI to work properly.

 ## Installation
 Add this extension through the extensions tab, Install from URL and paste this repository URL: